|

-How to Spend One Day In San Francisco: A Complete Guide
+How to Spend One Day In San Francisco (for First Timers)

 Ah, San Francisco.
 The city where we met, moved in together, got married, and called home for nearly a decade.
-Unfortunately, our time in San Francisco came to an end when we decided to quit our jobs and travel the world for six months (which turned into two years of road tripping the western United States because, you know, 2020).
+Unfortunately, our time in San Francisco came to an end when we decided to quit our jobs and travel the world for six months.

-When we were trying to decide what to do with one day in San Francisco, it really forced us to think about our favorite things to do in the city (spoiler: it involves a lot of eating and drinking).
+When we were trying to decide what to do with one day, it really forced us to think about our favorite things to do in the city (spoiler: it involves a lot of eating and drinking) and make some hard choices.

 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.

-At the end of the day, we decided that the Golden Gate Bridge (or Golden Gate Park), the Mission, and the Ferry Building / North Beach / Nob Hill are must-haves.
+At the end of the day, we decided that the Golden Gate Bridge, the Mission, and the Ferry Building / North Beach are must-haves.
 All of those are found in the guide below, and it’s an action-packed day.

 Unfortunately, there are plenty of other things that we love – Ocean Beach and the Lands End Trail, Alcatraz, taking the ferry to Sausalito, and plenty more – that got relegated to the “with more time” section.